contagon/handbook/handbook/3-priesthood-principles.md

 ## 3.5 Priesthood Power

 Priesthood power is the power by which God blesses His children.
-God’s priesthood power flows to all members of the Church﻿—female and male﻿—as they keep the covenants they have made with Him.
+God’s priesthood power flows to all members of the Church—female and male—as they keep the covenants they have made with Him.
 Members make these covenants as they receive priesthood ordinances.
 (See [Doctrine and Covenants 84:19–20](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/84.19-20?lang=eng#p19).)

 The blessings of priesthood power that members can receive include: